cythral/lambdajection/README.md

 ## 6. Acknowledgments

-1. [CodeGeneration.Roslyn](https://github.com/aarnott/codegeneration.roslyn) - Used for compile-time code generation using attributes.
+1. [CodeGeneration.Roslyn](https://github.com/aarnott/codegeneration.roslyn) - Was used for compile-time code generation using attributes in versions v0.1.0 - v0.4.0.
+Newer versions use .NET 5 Source Generators.
 2. [Simple Lambda Dependency Injection in AWS Lambda .NET Core](https://dev.to/gary_woodfine/simple-dependency-injection-in-aws-lambda-net-core-n0g) by Gary Woodfine - primary inspiration for this project.

 ## 7. Donations